Longtime Chicago pizzeria Palermo's of 63rd opens first NWI location

 "A lot of people from Chicago moved out to Indiana and were always asking us when we would come to Indiana," said Paul Baio, one of the family owners.
 "So we did."

-Palermo’s of 63rd Street, which also has a south suburban location in Frankfort, opened at 2893 E. 81st Ave. in Merrillville two weeks ago.
+Palermo’s of 63rd Street, which also has a south suburban location in Frankfort, opened recently at 2893 E. 81st Ave.

 "So far there's been quite a following," he said.
 "People have driven in from Portage and Rensselaer.
 People will drive two or three hours to see us.
 We're well-known.
 We've been on 'Chicago's Best' on WGN a few times.
 We've been in the Chicago Sun-Times.
 A lot of customers were hoping we'd finally expand here."